 4. Hyperledger Sawtooth

-Another open source blockchain initiative championed by IBM and The Linux Foundation, Hyperledger Sawtooth uses a novel consensus mechanism called Proof of Elapsed Time that can integrate with hardware-based security technologies to allow "trusted execution environments" of program code to run in secure enclaves, which are protected areas of computer memory.
+Another open source blockchain initiative hosted by Hyperledger and the Linux Foundation, Hyperledger Sawtooth uses a novel consensus mechanism called Proof of Elapsed Time that can integrate with hardware-based security technologies to allow "trusted execution environments" of program code to run in secure enclaves, which are protected areas of computer memory.

 Shawn Amundson, CTO of Bitwise IO and Hyperledger Sawtooth maintainer, said the most common applications are for developing supply chain systems and customizing Sawtooth for specific purposes, such as novel consensus algorithms.